 Since speed is equal to the distance traveled over the time taken, Earth's speed is calculated by dividing 584 million miles (940 million km) by 365.25 days and dividing that result by 24 hours to get miles per hour or km per hour.
 So, Earth travels about 1.6 million miles (2.6 million km) a day, or 66,627 mph (107,226 km/h).

-To blow your mind even more: the sun has an orbit of its own in the Milky Way.
-The sun is about 25,000 light-years from the center of the galaxy, and the Milky Way is thought to be about 100,000 light-years across.
+The sun has an orbit of its own in the Milky Way.
+The sun is about 25,000 light-years from the center of the galaxy, and the Milky Way is at least 100,000 light-years across.
 We are thought to be about halfway out from the center, according to Stanford University.
-The sun and the solar system appear to be moving at 200 kilometers per second, or at an average speed of 515,000 mph (828,000 km/h).
+The sun and the solar system appear to be moving at 200 kilometers per second, or at an average speed of 448,000 mph (720,000 km/h).
 Even at this rapid speed, the solar system would take about 230 million years to travel all the way around the Milky Way.

 The Milky Way, too, moves in space relative to other galaxies.
 In about 4 billion years, the Milky Way will collide with its nearest neighbor, the Andromeda Galaxy.
 The two are rushing toward each other at about 70 miles per second (112 km per second).